Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 • A work order component contains raw materials and/or semi-finished goods.

-• If the Components are raw materials and it is not available, a purchase order will be placed.
+• If your raw materials are not available, a purchase order will be placed.

-Note: If the component item has a vendor no. assigned to it in the item master, a Purchase Order will be created.
-Otherwise, an error will be prompted at the creation of the Purchase order to add the Vendor No. for that Item.
+Note: If your component item has a vendor number assigned in the item master, a Purchase Order will be created.
+Otherwise, you will see an error prompting you to add the vendor number for that item.

-• If the Components are semi-finished goods and it is not available, a planned production order will be created.
+• If your semi-finished goods are not available, a planned production order will be created.

-• The related orders (Purchase/ Production order) have a corresponding Production order No. populated in the Work Description.
-This is to identify during Audits.
+• Your related orders (Purchase/ Production order) have a corresponding Production order number populated in the Work Description for audit identification.

 • The work order will not be refreshed until the respective orders are posted, unless any manual orders are created that will ensure the item’s availability.